emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Soon, we will release **E-MAILiT Login Ads Beta**

-* Used in 163 countries, operating in a global market.
+* Used in 163 countries, operating in a global market
-* Over 20K publishers to date and growing.
+* Over 20K publishers to date and growing
-* 30K button share menu widget displays per month and growing.
+* 30K button share menu widget displays per month and growing
-* 2K new users per week and growing.
+* 2K new users per week and growing
-* 75 languages.
+* 75 languages
-* 65% new visits per month, every month and growing.
+* 65% new visits per month, every month and growing
-* Over 4.7 million visitors and 8.6 million views in total.
+* Over 4.7 million visitors and 8.6 million views in total

 <a href="mailto:support@e-mailit.com">Send us an email</a> if you want to be a E-MAILiT Login Ads Beta Publisher.